 The kitchen: Check under the sink and in the cleaning cupboard, what is actually there?

-Sprays and bottles with contents that you cannot read or with warning symbols can be exchanged for: Soap, citric acid, vinegar and bicarbonate.
+bottles with contents that you cannot read or with warning symbols can be exchanged for: Soap, citric acid, vinegar and

 ⎸ Descaling agent -> Change to citric acid